wavefrontHQ/docs/pages/doc/authorization_faq.md

 summary: Before you start managing users, groups, roles, and access, here are some FAQs.
 ---

-{% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+{% include note.html content="Starting July 3, 2023, VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) is a service on the VMware Cloud services platform.
 The content in this chapter is valid for **original** subscriptions.
-For VMware Cloud services subscriptions, see [Authorization Model in Operations for Applications on VMware Cloud Services](csp_authorization.html)."%}
+For VMware Cloud services subscriptions, see [Authorization Model in Tanzu Observability on VMware Cloud Services](csp_authorization.html)."%}

 ### What Are User & Service Accounts?

-VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) supports two account types:
+Tanzu Observability supports two account types:
-* [**User accounts**](user-accounts.html) are for human users who work with Operations for Applications.
+* [**User accounts**](user-accounts.html) are for human users who work with Tanzu Observability.
 A user account authenticates with a user name and password.
-* [**Service accounts**](service-accounts.html) are for services that interact with Operations for Applications through an API and use a **token** to authenticate.
+* [**Service accounts**](service-accounts.html) are for services that interact with Tanzu Observability through an API and use a **token** to authenticate.
 Service accounts are used to automate management tasks.
 As a user with the **Accounts** permission, you generate (and revoke, if needed) authentication tokens for the service account.
 It’s also possible to deactivate a service account completely.
  Service accounts:
   - Don't have **default permissions** (unless one or more roles with permissions are assigned to the **Service Accounts** group.).
   - Can't perform the **UI operations** that user accounts can perform by default.